bjjdestroyer/whats-cookin-starter-kit/README.md

 ### Project Timeline:

 #### Iteration 1:
-- create user & recipe class
-- create test file for user & recipe class
+- Create Recipe and Recipes classes
+- Create Test File for Recipe and Recipes classes

 #### Iteration 2:
-- create pantry class
-- create pantry test file
+- Create Pantry and User classes
+- Create Test File for Pantry and User classes

 #### Iteration 3:
-- Set up basic HTML layout
+- Set up Basic HTML Layout
-- Set up basic CSS layout
+- Set up Basic CSS Design
-- Set up event listeners and helper functions in scripts.js
+- Set up Event Listeners and Helper Functions in scripts

 #### Iteration 4 (MVP):
-- DOM manipulation - recipe images are on site; data can populate site
+- DOM Manipulation - recipe images are on site; data can populate site
-- local storage for user?
-- fully functional; can
+- Functional; can
 	- save favorites and recipes to cook
 	- list what user has in pantry
+	- display recipe
-	- list what needs to be bought at grocery store
+	- list what ingredients are missing from a recipe
 	- CSS is clean and looks nice